cerbos/query-plan-adapters/sqlalchemy/README.md

 # Cerbos + SQLAlchemy Adapter

-An adapter library that takes a [Cerbos](https://cerbos.dev) Query Plan ([PlanResources API](https://docs.cerbos.dev/cerbos/latest/api/index.html#resources-query-plan)) response and converts it into a [SQLAlchemy](https://docs.sqlalchemy.org/en/14/) Query object.
+An adapter library that takes a [Cerbos](https://cerbos.dev) Query Plan ([PlanResources API](https://docs.cerbos.dev/cerbos/latest/api/index.html#resources-query-plan)) response and converts it into a [SQLAlchemy](https://docs.sqlalchemy.org/en/14/) Select instance.
 This is designed to work alongside a project using the [Cerbos Python SDK](https://github.com/cerbos/cerbos-sdk-python).

 The following conditions are supported: `and`, `or`, `not`, `eq`, `ne`, `lt`, `gt`, `lte`, `gte` and `in`.
 Other operators (eg math operators) can be implemented programatically, and attached to the query object via the `query.where(...)` API.